DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/series.md

 # React Chart - Series

 A series is a collection of related data points.
-The Chart provides 6 plugins for each type of series.
-All plugins have 'pointComponent' that renders points.
-LineSeries, SplineSeries and AreaSeries plugins have also 'pathComponent' that renders line or area path connected their points.
+The Chart provides an individual plugin for each series type.
+All the plugins have the `pointComponent` that renders the series points; the `LineSeries`, `SplineSeries`, and `AreaSeries` plugins also have the `pathComponent` that renders the path (line or area) connecting the series points.

 ## Line and Spline Series

-The `LineSeries` plugin visualize data as a collection of points connected by a line.
+The `LineSeries` plugin visualizes data as a collection of points connected by a broken line.

 .embedded-demo({ "path": "chart-basic/line.skip", "showThemeSelector": true })

-The `SplineSeries` plugin visualize data the same way as the `LineSeries` plugin only it draws curved line.
+The `SplineSeries` plugin connects the points by a line as well, but that line is smooth.

 .embedded-demo({ "path": "chart-basic/spline.skip", "showThemeSelector": true })

 ## Area Series

-The `AreaSeries` plugin draws an area filled with color.
+The `AreaSeries` plugin draws an area filled with a color.
+This area is limited on top by a broken line.

 .embedded-demo({ "path": "chart-basic/area.skip", "showThemeSelector": true })

 ## Scatter Series

-The `ScatterSeries` plugin vizualize data the same way as the `LineSeries` plugin only without line.
+The `ScatterSeries` plugin draws a collection of scattered points.

 .embedded-demo({ "path": "chart-basic/scatter.skip", "showThemeSelector": true })

 ## Bar Series

-The `BarSeries` plugin vizualize data as collection of bars.
+The `BarSeries` plugin vizualizes data as a collection of bars.

 .embedded-demo({ "path": "chart-basic/group-bar.skip", "showThemeSelector": true })

 ## Pie Series

-The `PieSeries` plugin visualizes data as pie slices that each represent a portion of the whole.
+The `PieSeries` plugin visualizes data as a circle divided into sectors that each represents a portion of the whole.

 .embedded-demo({ "path": "chart-basic/pie.skip", "showThemeSelector": true })

 ## Stacked Series

-From line, spline, area and bar series you can create stacked series using 'stack' option.
-For all series in the Chart this option should have the same name.
+Line, spline, area, and bar series can be collected in stacks.
+Assign the same value to the `stack` property of those series that should be put in the same stack.

-Example bellow demonstrate this posibility with `BarSeries` plugin.
+The following example demonstrates this capability on the bar series:

 .embedded-demo({ "path": "chart-basic/stacked-bar.skip", "showThemeSelector": true })

-## Point Customize
+## Points' Appearance Customization

-The Chart component allows you customize the appearance of the points, using the `pointComponent` property.
-The following example demonstrate how create cross, diamond and star points using 'd3-shape' plugin.
+The `pointComponent` property allows you to customize the points' appearance.
+The following example shows how to change the points' shape.
+The shapes are provided by [`d3-shape`](https://github.com/d3/d3-shape/blob/master/README.md), which is a 3rd-party plugin.

 .embedded-demo({ "path": "chart-basic/point-customization.skip", "showThemeSelector": true })